cakephp/docs/en/appendices/3-0-migration-guide.rst

 Named Parameters
 -----------------

-Named parameters were removed in 3.0.0.
+Named parameters are removed in 3.0.
 Named parameters were added in 1.2.0 as a 'pretty' version of query string parameters.
 While the visual benefit is arguable, the problems named parameters created are not.